 Metres of length

 cm Filled layers WPA/PSD

 The advantages of the innovative solution are

 Reduction of the wall section, using less gabions

 Strengthening of the slope-gabions contact

-Geo-mechanical characterization of the landslide: in situ tests (borehole drillings and in-situ testing) and geo-mechanical laboratory tests to map and define the landslide structure and behaviour.
-Quality control assurance programme, laboratory tests for the composite and the landslide material (water content, density, direct shear strength, uniaxial compressive strength, etc).
-Field tests will be done to check both the slope and the wall stability (geometric and extensiometric measurements).
-Some KPIs will include: Landslide movement (mm/day) and retention wall verticality.
+Geomechanical characterization of the landslide will be determined with In situ tests (borehole drilling and borehole testing) and geomechanical laboratory tests to map and define the landslide behaviour.
+Quality control assurance programme consists of laboratory tests of the composite material (water content, density, dynamic modulus).
+Field tests will be done to check both the slope and the retaining wall stability (geometric and inclinometer measurements).
+Some KPIs will include: landslide movement (mm/day) and retention wall verticality.
 The workability of the new composite will be evaluated.
-It is expected to have light density and enough workability time from the mixing at plant, to its installation.
-KPIs will include workability period (in minutes), bulk density (t/m3) and percentage over the maximum dry density (%).
+It is expected to have enough workability time from the mixing at plant to its installation.
+KPIs will include workability period (in minutes), maximum bulk density (t/m3) and percentage of the maximum water content (%).